-Catawba Hospital is a facility operated under the auspices of the Virginia Department of Behavioral Health and Developmental Services.
+Catawba Hospital is a psychiatric facility operated under the auspices of the Virginia Department of Behavioral Health and Developmental Services.
 Catawba Hospital is fully accredited by The Joint Commission.
-Our current census includes younger adults ages 18 to 64 and geriatric adults 65 and older.
-Patients are admitted to Catawba primarily for the care and treatment of psychiatric illnesses including, but not limited to Schizophrenic Disorders, Mood Disorders (Bipolar, Depression), Anxiety Disorders, Personality Disorders, maladaptive behaviors associated with varying degrees of intellectual and other developmental disabilities.
+Our current census includes adults ages 18 to 64 and geriatric adults 65 and older.
+Patients are admitted to Catawba primarily for the care and treatment of psychiatric illnesses including, but not limited to psychotic disorders (schizophrenia, schizoaffective), mood disorders (depressive and bipolar), anxiety disorders, personality disorders, comorbid substance use disorders, maladaptive behaviors associated with varying degrees of intellectual disability and other developmental disabilities.

 The staff of the Adjunctive Therapy Department consists of three Certified Therapeutic Recreation Specialists, two Registered and Licensed Occupational Therapists, one Certified Occupational Therapy Assistant, three Board Certified Music Therapists, one horticulture therapist, and five non-licensed staff specializing in arts and crafts, assisting with groups and providing evening programming.

 Therapeutic Recreation Services

 Catawba’s Recreation Therapists are involved in the planning and implementation of treatment programs.
 Each CTRS serves as a department liaison on an inter-disciplinary treatment team, and is responsible for authoring treatment plans (in cooperation with team) defining target behaviors, treatment goals, objectives and interventions as well as documenting progress.
 Each CTRS is also responsible for documenting patient assessment and progress as well as communicating treatment issues back to the treatment teams.